 4. There May Be Latent Sexual Aggression Behaviors

-When petting your cat, you may experience a sudden grabbing and biting that may have its origin in this sexual instinct or even incorrect sexual imprinting.
+When petting your cat, you may experience a sudden clawing and biting that may have its origin in this sexual instinct or even incorrect sexual imprinting.
 Often, when a cat grabs your arm or leg in this way, you can cause more damage if you try to remove the cat forcefully.

 Likewise, female cats react to this behavior with claws of their own.
 It may mistake your affectionate petting as unwanted sexual behavior.